mydumper/mydumper_docs/configure.rst

   UNIQUE_CHECKS=0 /*!40114
   FOREIGN_KEY_CHECKS=0 /*!40114

-Which is replaced when you connect to MariaDB:
+But, when you connect to MariaDB it gets replaced by:

 .. code-block::  bash